grobian/carbon-c-relay/carbon-c-relay.md

   - irregular char replacement with underscores (\_), currently irregular is defined as not being in `[0-9a-zA-Z-_:#]`, but can be overridden on the command line.
+    Note that tags (when present and allowed) are not processed this way.

 ## OPTIONS